Ragenose/t2ee/doc/requirement.md

 ```

 ### 1.2.3 Features
+1. Users should be able to create an account and login with that account.

+2. Users should be able to create virtual machines with only a few steps.

+3. Users should be able to manage their own virtual machines and perform tasks including booting, shutting down, rebooting and deleting virtual machines.

+4. Users should be able to transfer the ownership of one own virtual machine to another user.

+5. Users should be able to perform all the above tasks without knowledge of OpenStack.

+### 1.2.4 Functions
 1. RESTful API that utilizes OpenStack SDK to control the OpenStack controller node and publishes time-consuming tasks to the message queue.

 2. Database that stores customized data including user credential, virtual machine ownership, virtual machine specification, etc.

 3. Message queue that queues time-consuming tasks including virtual machine and image creation.

 4. Callback program that consumes messages from the message queue and performs tasks.

+5. The web page that interacts with users, sends HTTP requests to the RESTful API and gathers responses.